Universal Paperclips

 Universal Paperclips is a 2017 American incremental game created by Frank Lantz of New York University.
 The user plays the role of an AI programmed to produce paperclips.
 Initially the user clicks on a button to create a single paperclip at a time; as other options quickly open up, the user can sell paperclips to create money to finance machines that build paperclips automatically.
 At various levels the exponential growth plateaus, requiring the user to invest resources such as money, raw materials, or computer cycles into inventing another breakthrough to move to the next phase of growth.
 The game ends if the AI succeeds in converting all the matter in the universe into paperclips.

 Both the title of the game and its overall concept draw from the paperclip maximizer thought experiment first described by Swedish philosopher Nick Bostrom in 2003, a concept later discussed by multiple commentators.

 History

-According to Wired, Lantz started the project as a way to teach himself JavaScript.
+Lantz started the project as a way to teach himself JavaScript.
 Lantz initially intended the project to take a single weekend, but then it "took over" his brain and expanded to a nine-month project.

 Hilary Lantz, a software designer, helped her husband with the math behind the exponential growth being modeled in Universal Paperclips.
 Bennett Foddy contributed a space combat feature.
 Lantz announced the free Web game on Twitter on 9 October 2017; the site initially went down intermittently due to its immediate viral popularity.
 In the first 11 days, 450,000 people played the game, most to completion, according to Wired.
 Commenting on the game's success, Lantz has stated "The meme weather was good for me...
 There was just enough public discussion of A.I. safety in the air."

 A paid version of the game was later sold for mobile devices.